-oo often, pipe drainage systems are installed automatically, with not enough thought being given to the soil physics of water movement.
+Too often pipe drainage systems are installed automatically with not enough thought being given to the soil physics of water movement.

-Soil is made of minerals originally derived from rock, and from organic matter from vegetation, water and air.
+Soil is made of minerals originally derived from rock and organic matter derived from vegetation, water and air.

 Most of the soil is made of the mineral fraction derived from the parent material which is frequently located under the soil.
 Most soils in the UK have formed on top of glacial or alluvial secondary deposits.

 This is frequently boulder clay derived from glacial erosion and deposition.
-However, the origination of all this material is from rock.
+However the original derivation of all this material is from rock.